ajsaucier/eleventy-netlify-boilerplate/pages/documents.md

 ![Title and Description field used in Microsoft Word for adding alternative text to an image](/static/img/word-alt-text.jpg)

+* Ensure that all of your image alignments are set to In line with text
 * Right click image and select "Edit Alt Text..." from menu
 * Type alternative text into Description field